sibirbil/sibirbil.github.io/_pages/about.md

 Recent News
 ------

+- Starting from 1 February 2022, I will be the new head of [Business Analytics](https://abs.uva.nl/content/sections/business-analytics/business-analytics.html) section at UvA.

 - Our paper on differentially private accelerated optimization algorithms is accepted for publication in **SIAM Journal on Optimization**.
 [(arXiv)](https://arxiv.org/abs/2008.01989)[(github)](https://github.com/sibirbil/DPAccGradMethods)